BPP-Education-Group/bpp-technical-test/cyber-security/README.md

-# Technical Presentation Exercise
+# Cyber Security Architecture Kata

-Welcome to BPP's cyber security exercise!
+Welcome to BPP's cyber security kata!
 We want you to create a small presentation and present it to the interviewing team.

 ## Overview
 BPP are designing a new web platform and we want you to help us secure it.